 - Terminal access is restricted to passengers who are travelling on the same day and airport employees on duty.
 Meeters and greeters or those dropping friends and loved ones off at the airport are not permitted to enter the terminals.

-- When arriving at Pearson, please exit the terminal buildings immediately upon collecting your bags from the baggage carousel.
+- When arriving at Pearson, please exit the terminal buildings immediately upon completing the arrivals process.

 - As always, follow in-terminal signage and maintain a safe physical distance of 2 metres from others whenever possible.

 There are exceptions to these policies.
 You will not be required to wear a face covering if: